Sabirah42/Serverless_CICD/README.md

 - a static site hosted on S3 and accessible through the browser,
 - and a backend which the site sends requests to.

 The backend should be powered by AWS Lambda.
-The frontend should access the backend through the Amazon API Gateway.
+The frontend should access AWS Lambda through the Amazon API Gateway.

 ### Deployment process diagram